Background Image

 A Guide to Pennsylvania Court Records Research

-Have you researched your Pennsylvania ancestors, but have never dabbed in court records research?
+Have you researched your Pennsylvania ancestors, but have never delved into court records research?
 Learn how you might find anything from a probate file to the criminal records of your ancestors in the Commonwealth.

 Beyond the Basics: Effectively Using Ancestry.com

 Whether you're a newbie or you consider yourself an old pro, there is always more to learn on Ancestry.com.
-Make sure that you're using the best research practices possible while using the site.
-Learn how to efficiently gather as much information as possible about your ancestors and prevent yourself from climbing up the wrong branch of your family tree
+Develop an understanding of how Ancestry.com works, so that you can better utilize search features, mitigate problems, and prevent yourself from crawling up the wrong branch of your family tree.

 Beyond the Computer Screen: Planning for Repository Visits